Bimanual Robot Manipulation via Multi-Agent In-Context Learning: Ablation Studies

+We evaluate two test-time scaling strategies commonly used with LLM agents.
+The first is \emph{Best-of-N}: we exploit generation stochasticity by executing the \ours{} pipeline $n{=}5$ times independently, producing candidate bimanual plans $\{\hat{\mathbf{A}}^{\text{bi}}_j\}_{j=1}^5$.
+Each candidate is then scored by a separate LLM-as-Judge call that compares the trajectory pattern against the in-context demonstrations and outputs a consistency score $s_j \in \{1,\ldots,5\}$; the final plan is selected as $j^*=\arg\max_j s_j$.
+This is related to self-consistency~\cite{wang2023selfconsistency}, adapted from majority voting to trajectory evaluation.

+The second is \emph{Multi-Turn Conversation}.
+It starts from the same two calls as \ours{}: the leader predicts a single-arm trajectory, and the follower predicts its trajectory from the augmented prompt containing the leader plan.
+The variant then adds a refinement iteration.
+The previous turn is kept in the chat history, and we ask first the leader to revise its trajectory prediction based on the previous conversation.
+Second, also the follower is asked to adjust its trajectory based on the first turn and on the leader's revised plan.
+Thus, Best-of-N scales by sampling and judging independent plans, while Conversation scales by iterative cross-arm revision.
+Base \ours{} performs a single leader-follower pass without either mechanism.

+\Cref{tab:ablation_conversation} shows that these two strategies behave very differently.
+Best-of-N slightly improves the average success rate from $70.5\%$ to $71.2\%$, with gains on Bottle Fridge ($80.3\% \to 82.0\%$), Handover Easy ($68.0\% \to 73.0\%$), Lift Ball ($83.7\% \to 85.0\%$), Lift Tray ($83.0\% \to 85.0\%$), Pick Plate ($65.3\% \to 72.0\%$), and Sweep Dustpan ($97.3\% \to 98.0\%$).
+However, the gain is small relative to its cost: Best-of-N requires $n$ leader-follower executions plus $n$ judge calls, and our latency analysis shows that it increases the token budget from ${\sim}21.5$k to ${\sim}180.7$k tokens per episode.
+Conversation, by contrast, degrades performance substantially.
+It reaches only $57.5\%$ average success, which is $13.0$ percentage points below \ours{} and $13.7$ percentage points below Best-of-N. The drop is concentrated on tasks that require precise role timing: Handover falls from $94.3\%$ to $15.0\%$, Handover Easy from $68.0\%$ to $21.0\%$, and Item Drawer from $46.7\%$ to $32.0\%$.
+Conversation improves only on Lift Tray ($92.0\%$), Straighten Rope ($36.0\%$), and Sweep Dustpan ($99.0\%$), where the gains are not sufficient to offset the failures on asymmetric coordination tasks.

 To understand \emph{why} the conversational variant fails, we inspect the raw LLM predictions.
-In the conversational protocol, the leader first produces an initial plan via standard ICL, the follower then produces its plan conditioned on the leader's; both plans are appended to the chat, and a second round of ``refinement'' calls asks each arm to revise its trajectory.
-We find that this refinement step \emph{systematically corrupts the leader's predictions} in three ways:
+The added refinement turns are intended to let each arm correct its trajectory after seeing the partner plan.
+Instead, they \emph{systematically corrupt the leader's predictions} in three ways:

 \begin{enumerate}[nosep,leftmargin=*] \item \textbf{Gripper-state inversion.} In the handover tasks, the initial leader correctly reproduces the two-phase pattern from the demonstrations (gripper open during approach, then closed for transfer).
 After refinement, the first actions are flipped from open to closed and then reopened, inverting the grasp timing. \item \textbf{Spatial coordinate drift.} The leader's initial trajectory exhibits a clear y-coordinate phase transition (e.g., $y{=}30$ during approach, $y{=}45$ during transfer).
 In the refined plan, this transition is lost: all actions collapse to a single y-value, eliminating the spatial phase structure that the ICL examples encode. \item \textbf{Cross-arm coordinate leakage.} In severe cases, the x-coordinate of the refined leader shifts toward values characteristic of the \emph{follower's} workspace (e.g., $x{=}52 \to 30$), suggesting the model conflates the two arms' coordinate frames when attending to the accumulated conversational context. \end{enumerate}